davidyaha/graphql-redis-subscriptions/README.md

 > Subscriptions resolvers are not a function, but an object with `subscribe` method, that returns `AsyncIterable`.

-Calling the method `asyncIterator` of the `RedisPubSub` instance will send redis a `SUBSCRIBE` message to the topic provided and will return an `AsyncIterator` binded to the RedisPubSub instance and listens to any event published on that topic.
+Calling the method `asyncIterable` of the `RedisPubSub` instance will send redis a `SUBSCRIBE` message to the topic provided and will return an `AsyncIterable` binded to the RedisPubSub instance and listens to any event published on that topic.
 Now, the GraphQL engine knows that `somethingChanged` is a subscription, and every time we will use `pubsub.publish` over this topic, the `RedisPubSub` will `PUBLISH` the event over redis to all other subscribed instances and those in their turn will emit the event to GraphQL using the `next` callback given by the GraphQL engine.

 ```js